ajdhefley/suite-slimmer-angular/README.md

 * afterAll
 * run

-No special configuration is required.
-As long as your tests are configured under Jest, they will run with suite-slimmer.
-A Jasmine plugin is coming soon.
+No special configuration is required, as your existing Jest configuration will be utilized.
+Jasmine support is coming soon.

 ### Examples

+Make your tests more enjoyable to look at and spend less time writing them.
+In the example below, both the before and after accomplish the same result.

 __Before:__